-In accordance with the FSC, a portion of the current-period earnings and undistributed prior-period earnings shall be reclassified as a special earnings reserve during earnings distribution.
-The amount to be reclassified should be equal to the current-period total net reduction of other stockholders' equity.
-Similarly, a portion of undistributed prior-period earnings shall be reclassified as a special earnings reserve (and does not qualify for earnings distribution) to account for the cumulative changes to other shareholders' equity pertaining to prior periods.
+In accordance with the requirements issued by the FSC, a portion of earnings shall be allocated as special reserve during earnings distribution.
+An equivalent amount of special reserve shall be allocated from the after tax net profit in the period, plus items other than the after-tax net profit in the period, that are included in the undistributed current period earnings and the undistributed prior period earnings.
+A portion of undistributed prior period earnings shall be reclassified to special earnings reserve (and does not qualify for earnings distribution) to account for cumulative changes to the net reduction of other shareholders' equity pertaining to prior periods.
 Amounts of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.